mi16030/matf-kurs/README.md

 # matf-kurs
-repository for the JavaScript course
+Project for the JavaScript course
+It will be a snake game :)